 Will it cover major leagues or local college football?

 Do I want to focus on a local team or an entire league?

-- Write about the athletes of the teams including their upbringing and accolades.
+- Write about the athletes of the teams, including their upbringing and accolades.

 - Write about the latest sport or athlete news.

-- Blog about your favorite sports stadiums.
+- You can blog online about your favorite sports stadiums.